BACK

 As a trust port, Falmouth Harbour Commissioners have no shareholders or owners.
 A Board of Commissioners is appointed to oversee the running of the harbour in accordance with a set of duties and powers.

-How are the Commissioners selected?
+How are the Board members selected?

-Commissioners are selected on merit via an open recruitment process.
+Board members/non executive directors are selected on merit via an open recruitment process.
 Appointments are made for 3 year terms and a commissioner may serve up to 3 terms.

 Who manages the Harbour?